The Definitive Guide on How to Get a Conservatorship

 Does the proposed conservatee have a caretaker?
 Perhaps they might be able to provide insight as well.
 If the proposed conservatee was scammed out of thousands of dollars, try to find proof.
 Similarly, if their home is unsanitary or unsafe, take photos.

 Keystone’s probate attorneys are frequently asked: “Do you need a lawyer to file for a conservatorship?”
-The answer to this question is complicated, because while a do-it-yourself conservatorship is possible, a do-it-yourself approach could end up not only costing you more in the long run but also being detrimental to the wellbeing or finances of the proposed conservatee, who is free to continue living independently until they are under a conservatorship.
+The answer to this question is complicated, because while a do-it-yourself conservatorship is possible, it’s an approach that could end up not only costing you more in the long run, but also being detrimental to the wellbeing or finances of the proposed conservatee, who is free to continue living independently until they are under a conservatorship.

-The next step in becoming a conservator is filling out and submitting a Petition for Appointment of a Probate Conservator to the probate court in the county where the proposed conservatee resides.
-If you have a conservatorship attorney, they will be able to handle this step for you, effectively presenting the facts of your case on the form.
+The next step to becoming a conservator is filling out and submitting a Petition for Appointment of a Probate Conservator to the probate court in the county where the proposed conservatee resides.
+If you have a conservatorship attorney, they will be able to handle this step for you by effectively presenting the facts of your case on the form.

 The form will ask for information about you (i.e., the proposed conservator), the proposed conservatee and family members of the conservatee.
 Additionally, it will ask why it is necessary for the proposed conservatee to be under a conservatorship.